NovaAtWarren/NovaAtWarren/README.md

 ![Metrics page](https://github.com/NovaAtWarren/NovaAtWarren/blob/main/github-metrics.svg?raw=true)
+All opinions expressed on this account are mine, not my employers.
 <!--- 👋 Hi, I’m @NovaAtWarren
 - 👀 I’m interested in engineering and programming
 - 🌱 I’m currently learning Node.JS and Typescript